- Il Centro

 The Scientific Committee will be composed of:

-Sara Abram - CCR, Project Development and Fundraising Manager
+Sara Abram - CCR, Organization and Development Director

 Michela Cardinali - CCR, Conservation Laboratories Director and Head of the Advanced Training and Study School

 Stefania De Blasi - CCR, Head of Documentation and Communication